China says tech firms have nothing to fear from anti-terror law

 Fu Ying, China's parliamentary spokeswoman, said many Western governments, including Washington, had made similar requests for encryption keys while Chinese companies operating in the United States have long been subject to intense security checks.

-China's proposals were "in accordance with the principles of China's administrative law as well as international common practices, and won't affect Internet firms' reasonable interests", Fu said.
+China's proposals were "in accordance with China's administrative inspection and approval procedures, and also general practices internationally, and won't affect Internet firms' reasonable interests", Fu said.

 Fu made the remarks during a news conference carried live on state television a day before the start of the National People's Congress, the largely rubber-stamp parliamentary session held every spring in Beijing.

-China's increasingly restrictive cybersecurity policies enacted in the wake of Edward Snowden's disclosures of U.S. spying programs have become a source of considerable friction in bilateral relations.
-Also at issue has been a set of financial sector regulations that pushes China's state-owned banks to buy technology from domestic vendors.
+China's increasingly restrictive cybersecurity policies enacted in the wake of Edward Snowden's disclosures of U.S. spying programmes have become a source of considerable friction in bilateral relations.

-Foreign business lobbies say the rules are unfairly sweeping names like Cisco (CSCO.O) and Microsoft (MSFT.O) out of the world's second-largest economy, while Chinese officials point to the treatment of Huawei HWT.UL and ZTE Corp (000063.SZ), two Chinese telecoms equipment makers that have been effectively locked out of the U.S. market on cybersecurity grounds.

-The German ambassador to China, Michael Clauss, also expressed concern that the cybersecurity policy "could make market access for foreign companies in China much more difficult".
+Germany's ambassador to Beijing also weighed in on Wednesday, saying he was also worried about the new cyber-security policy, which "could make market access for foreign companies in China much more difficult".

 Fu said China hoped foreign companies would continue to "support, participate and continue to walk forward" with China's reform efforts.